WHO WE ARE

 - Media – Guidance on how to deal with media crises, how to deal with reporters and media outlets and writing a media policy.

-- Standards, awards and recognition – Opportunities all year round for local councils to take up the chance to celebrate and be recognised for achievements through the Local Council Award Scheme, Council Spotlight and Star Council Awards.
+- Standards, awards and recognition – Opportunities all year round for local councils to take up the chance to celebrate and be recognised for achievements through the Local Council Award Scheme and the Star Council Awards.

 HOW TO JOIN